 The word helper in the Hebrew language is ezer, meaning a strength or a power.
 The word comparable in Hebrew is kenegdo, meaning an equal counterpart, a complementary counterpart.
 Thus, Eve was created as a power-full, equal partner to Adam, complementing him in all necessary ways.
 The same word for help(er) is used in Psalm 121: 2, where God is called a helper of human beings.
 Is God a subordinate helper to us?
 No. Just as God did not intend for Eve to be a subordinate helper for Adam.
 Adam and Eve were created mutually interdependent, mutually submissive to one another.

 We should not overlook Genesis 3: 16 which can be summarized in this manner: Because of sin, Eve’s desire would be to control Adam.
 Also, because of sin, Adam would attempt to rule over Eve.
 Let’s give some further thought to this matter . . .

 The Far-reaching Impact of Sin

-The impact of sin caused many things to change after the fall of Adam and Eve; many things were turned upside down, 180 degrees opposite of what God had originally intended.
+The impact of the beginning of sin among all humanity caused many things to change after the fall of Adam and Eve; many things were turned upside down, 180 degrees opposite of what God had originally intended.
 So it was with the relationships mentioned in Genesis 3: 16.
 Originally, God intended Adam and Eve to be helpful, equal, mutually interdependent partners with one another.
 But with the entrance of sin into their lives, now Eve would seek to dominate or control Adam, and Adam would seek to rule over Eve, as would all their descendants, all having also fallen into sin.